 It is normal to experience some postpartum bleeding (bleeding after delivery) in the weeks or months following birth.
 Minimal to moderate postpartum bleeding is a sign that your uterus is contracting and healing.
-However, some women may experience more than usual postpartum bleeding following delivery, and the medical term for more than usual bleeding is postpartum hemorrhage (PPH).
+However, you can experience more than usual postpartum bleeding following delivery, and the medical term for more than usual bleeding is postpartum hemorrhage (PPH).
 This abnormal postpartum bleeding can be life-threatening and requires immediate medical attention.

-Postpartum hemorrhage is most commonly defined as losing 500ml of blood or more after a vaginal birth or 1000ml of blood or more after a cesarean.
+Postpartum hemorrhage is most commonly defined as losing 500ml of blood or more after a vaginal delivery, or 1000ml of blood or more after a cesarean section.
 If this significant loss of blood occurs within 24 hours of childbirth, it is considered to be early or primary postpartum hemorrhage.
 After 24 hours, if postpartum hemorrhaging occurs, it is referred to as late or secondary postpartum hemorrhaging.
 The majority of PPH occur within 24 hours after labor.

-In the majority of cases, PPH is the result of the failure of the uterus to properly contract and retract after birth.
+In the majority of cases, PPH is the result of the uterus failing to properly contract and retract after birth.
 This is known as uterine atony.

 Other causes of PPH include: